Islam in Uttar Pradesh: Early history

-A number of Sufi missionaries from the Middle East and Central Asia migrated and settled in South Asia.
+A number of Sufi missionaries from West Asia (Middle East) and Central Asia migrated and settled in South Asia.
 A number of natives converted to Islam due to the missionary Sufi saints whose dargahs populate South Asia.
 The Muslims from various Northern provinces such as Hyderabad Deccan, Balochistan, Sindh, Punjab, Gujarat, Kashmir and other parts of South Asia also moved to capitals of the Muslim empire in Delhi and Agra.
 Millions of natives converted to Islam during the Muslim rule.
-The Lodi dynasty was dominated by the Pashtuns soldiers from Khyber Pakhtunkhwa and Afghanistan who settled in northern India.
-After the First Battle of Panipat, Mughal Emperor Babur defeated the Lodi dynasty with Chagatai or Gurkani Türks, Uzbek, Turkmen and Uyghur soldiers and nobility.
+The Lodi dynasty was dominated by the Pashtun soldiers from Khyber Pakhtunkhwa and Afghanistan who settled in northern India.
+After the First Battle of Panipat, Mughal emperor Babur defeated the Lodi dynasty with Chagatai Tajik (or Gurkani), Uzbek, Turkmen and Uyghur soldiers and nobility.
 These soldiers and nobles were awarded estates and they settled with their families in northern India.
-These diverse ethnic, cultural, and linguistic groups merged with the Muslims of Uttar Pradesh over the centuries to form the Urdu speaking Muslim community of South Asia.
+These diverse ethnic, cultural, and linguistic groups merged with the Muslims of Uttar Pradesh over the centuries to form the Urdu-speaking Muslim community of South Asia.

 Najibabad, Rohilkhand c.
 1784-94.
-Rohilkhand derives its name from the Rohillas, groups of Pashtun Muslims who settled in northwestern Uttar Pradesh during the 17th and 18th centuries.
+Rohilkhand derives its name from the Rohillas, a group of Pashtun Muslims who settled in northwestern Uttar Pradesh during the 17th and 18th centuries.

 The Rohilla leader Daud Khan was awarded the Katehar (later called Rohilkhand) region in the then-northern India by Mughal emperor Aurangzeb Alamgir (ruled 1658–1707) to suppress the Rajput uprisings.
-Originally, some 20,000 soldiers from various Pashtun tribes (Yusafzai, Ghori, Osmani, Ghilzai, Barech, Marwat, Durrani, Tareen, Kakar, Naghar, Afridi and Khattak) were hired by Mughals to provide soldiers to the Mughal armies.
+Originally, some 20,000 soldiers from various Pashtun tribes (Yusafzai, Ghauri, Usmani, Ghilzai, Barech, Marwat, Durrani, Tareen, Kakar, Naghar, Afridi and Khattak) were hired by Mughals to provide soldiers to the Mughal armies.
 Their performance was appreciated by Mughal emperor Aurangzeb Alamgir, and an additional force of 25,000 Pashtuns were recruited from modern Khyber Pakhtunkhwa and Afghanistan and were given respected positions in Mughal Army.
 Nearly all of Pashtuns settled in the Katehar region and also brought their families from modern Khyber Pakhtunkhwa and Afghanistan.
-During Nadir Shah's invasion of northern India in 1739, the new wave of Pashtuns settled increasing their population to over one 1 million.
+During Nadir Shah's invasion of northern India in 1739, the new wave of Pashtuns settled increasing their population to over a million.
 Due to the large settlement of Rohilla Afghans, the Katehar region became known as Rohilkhand.
 Bareilly was made the capital of the Rohilkhand state and it became a major Pashtun city with Gali Nawaban as the main royal street.
-Other important cities included Moradabad, Rampur, Shahjahanpur, and Badaun.
+Other important cities included Moradabad, Rampur, Shahjahanpur, and Budaun.